 The Tenney School would like to congratulate one of our own, Ray Watson.
 While teaching history at The Tenney School, Mr. Watson has also been attending seminary.
 His persistence has paid off, this weekend Mr. Watson earned a Master of Divinity Degree from Fuller Theological Seminary.
 Way to go Ray!

 Most students have been in a classroom setting where they wished they hadn’t asked a question or added to the discussion.
 Maybe the answer was obvious or the question seemed unrelated – “out in left field,” so to speak.
 It takes strength to raise your hand in class and ask questions.
-More often than not, [...]
+More often [...]

 You live in a district where the public schools are generally considered excellent.
 You're lucky enough; however, you may wonder if your children will have a better outcome in private school.
 You've found yourself wondering: is private school really worth it?
 The expense associated with private school can add up quickly, especially if you have [...]